 THE OVERALL GOAL OF EPIICAL IS TO WORK COLLABORATIVELY IN ESTABLISHING NEW, EARLY SCIENTIFIC EFFORTS LEADING TO TREATMENTS FOR HIV REMISSION IN CHILDREN

 In the phase 2016-2020 (Early-treated Perinatally HIV-infected Individuals: Improving Children’s Actual Life with Novel Immunotherapeutic Strategies), the EPIICAL Consortium successfully designed and conducted studies in children living with HIV, by establishing different well-characterized cohorts both in Europe and Africa.
 Specifically, it has:

-To establish a predictive in vitro and in vivo platform to optimise the management of perinatally HIV-infected children and to inform treatment strategies including Novel Disease Modifying Therapies (NDMTs) with the goal to reach HIV remission
+- established a predictive in vitro and in vivo platform to inform treatment strategies leading to HIV remission and,